sigmaSd/Rhook/README.md

 4- Now you can carry on with the usual [Command](std::process::Command) methods ([output](std::process::Command::output), [spawn](std::process::Command::spawn),[status](std::process::Command::status),..)

+**Tricks:**

+The closure used for hooks have acess to many things: (imported by https://github.com/sigmaSd/Rhook/blob/master/src/scaffold.rs)
+- closure input (which is the libc function input)
+- closure output (which is the libc function output)
+- The original function with the following name `original_$fn` this is useful in particular to avoid recursion
+- Some varaible to make coding easier transmute ManuallyDrop CString and static mut COUNTER

 ### Example

 Say you want to limit the bandwidth of a program